codesharedot/quantum-resistant-ledger-price/README.md

-# insight-chain price
+# bitcoin-diamond price

-Gets the insight-chain price with Python (from JSON).
+Gets the bitcoin-diamond price with Python (from JSON).

 https://pythonbasics.org